ea/lytro_unlock/README.md

 ```

 Keep alive function above will periodically issue a query command just to stave off the watchdog which turns of wifi to conserve battery.

+#### Lua code execution

+Firmware appears to have support for Lua scripts.
+This is still a TODO.
+It would be nice to have a documented way of executing Lua code.

 # Ideas?